Solar Chargers indicate an error with their LEDs. See the Toolkit App for the LED codes.

 Check the connection between the charger and the BMS.

-Note that (solar-)chargers automatically configure themselves to be BMS-controlled when they are connected to one; either direct or via a GX Device.
+Our Chargers and Solarchargers automatically configure themselves to be BMS-controlled when they are connected to one; either direct or via a GX Device.
 And that setting is semi-permanent: power cycling the charger will not reset it.

 This error will reset after the CPU has cooled down.
 If the error persists, check the ambient temperature and check for obstructions near the air inlet and outlet holes of the charger cabinet.
 Check manual for mounting instructions with regard to cooling.
 If error persists the controller is probably faulty.